Buenos Aires Exchange | Language trip to Buenos Aires

 Submitted by Anonymous (not verified) on Mon, 04/16/2018 - 02:00

-Thinking about going abroad to learn Spanish but don't know where to go?
-Look no further and let us help you find the best destination!
 Spanish is spoken in many different countries and each one has a different appeal for visitors: whether it's history, nature, or culture you're interested in, you will find your perfect match.
 Let's explore together different destinations where learning and practicing your Spanish won't be a problem.
-Here are 7 best destinations to learn Spanish.
+Here are the seven best places to learn Spanish and donQuijote has a school in each one.

 Truly immerse yourself in the Mexican culture and traditions through the language in Latin America by trying out one of our Spanish immersion programs in Mexico.
 Learn Spanish in Mexico throughout your daily routines and take advantage of the opportunity to practice your Spanish in your everyday life.

-Oaxaca is in Southwestern Mexico and has a coastline of the Pacific Ocean.
+Another of the best Spanish places to visit in Mexico is the state of Oaxaca, in the southwest of the country, which has a coast bathed by the Pacific Ocean.
 It is one of Mexico's top destinations, thanks to its rich culture and amazing gastronomy.
-At our Oaxaca Spanish school, you will make long-lasting friends and open new doors for your future while you study Spanish in Mexico.
+You will make long-lasting friends and open new doors for your future while you study the language in Mexico with donQuijote.

-Surround yourself with gorgeus nature!
-Come and try our Spanish immersion program in Costa Rica and have fun while doing it.
-This country has amazing sights and here you will be able to learn new Spanish vocabulary while you're ziplining through the jungle.
-Learn Spanish in Costa Rica while enjoying some natural hot springs or visiting an adventure park.
+Surround yourself with gorgeous nature!
+Come and learn Spanish in Costa Rica and have fun while doing it.
+This country has amazing sights and here you will be able to study new vocabulary while you're ziplining through the jungle.
+Study Spanish in Costa Rica while enjoying some natural hot springs or visiting an adventure park.
 It's the most biodiverse country on Earth, so keep an eye on its amazing wildlife!
+Discover another of the best Spasnih places to visit in Latin America with don Quijote.

 Everything you have heard or seen on TV about this country you must delete it from your memory and start off fresh: a lot has changed since the 90s.
 Spanish schools in Colombia are surrounded by the country's lush landscape and offer many opportunities to practice your new linguistic skills.
 One of the many reasons to learn Spanish in Colombia is that the locals clearly pronounce their words and speak slowly, which makes it very easy to understand.

-Gain the ultimate experience and learn Spanish in Bogota or Cartagena de Indias while you get to know the local traditions.
-Spanish schools in Bogota will teach you how to communicate in supermarkets, restaurants, and other places where you will want to talk to people on an everyday basis.
+Gain the ultimate experience and learn Spanish in Bogota or Cartagena while you get to know the local traditions.
+The Spanish schools in these cities will teach you how to communicate in supermarkets, restaurants, and other places where you will want to talk to people on an everyday basis.

 This historical and vibrant country is known for its music, art, and culture.
 Take a tour around the city and study Spanish in Cuba in a way you never expected.
-Jump inside a 1950s car and see vintage art pieces on your way, and don't miss the breathtaking architecture that awaits you just around any corner in Havana or Santiago.
-Learn Spanish in Cuba while you dance your way through old Havana and, of course, fall in love with the locals' caribbean accent.
+Jump inside a 1950s car and see vintage art pieces on your way, and don't miss the breathtaking architecture that awaits you just around any corner in Havana, Trinidad or Santiago de Cuba.
+Travel to Cuba while you learn to dance through old Havana and, of course, fall in love with the locals' Caribbean accent.

 Explore the beauty of the rainforest and wildlife while you learn Spanish in Ecuador.
 Most locals are very open to helping international travelers around the area.
 A good Spanish school in Ecuador prepares you for basic conversations and how to travel around cities like colonial Quito with no problem.
 People from Ecuador speak slowly and clearly so it doesn't matter if you're an absolute beginner, you won't struggle to communicate.
 So, come and study Spanish in Ecuador, it will be the experience of a lifetime!